practical-recommender-systems/moviegeek/README.md

 ## Project Setup

-The project runs through docker-compose, which downloads all the dependencies and starts up a Djano web and Postgres server.
+The project runs through docker-compose, which downloads all the dependencies and starts up a Django web and Postgres server that talk to each other on your local machine at `http://0.0.0.0:8000/`.

-To start the server, run `docker-compose up`
+To start the server, run `docker-compose up`.
 __

 ## Closing Down and Restart

 To restart the project again do the following:

-`docker-compose run web sh` Starts the web services and allows us to see progress on tqdm `docker-compose up`
+`docker-compose down &&docker-compose up`

+To rebuild the docker image and restart the server, do the following:
+`docker-compose down && docker-compose build --pull && docker-compose up`

+To check out any additional server logs, use `docker-compose logs`